openSUSE:Creating a changes file (RPM)

 - You can use SCM commit messages, if they prove to be useful.
-If in doubt, don't bother.
+If in doubt, don't.

-- For each bullet point that you pick up: Can you, as a package maintainer, make sense of it?
-If not, then the user probably cannot either, and the line in question should be removed.
+- Now, can you, as a package maintainer, make sense of every news item?
+Does the item mean something to you?
+If not, then neither does it for the user, and the item in question should be dropped.

 You can, optionally, add the original upstream change documents to the package as a file as a reference.
 This however is only in addition to something in .changes.